13 Reasons Why (2017–2020)

 Little Fires Everywhere (2020)

 Based on the hit 2017 novel by Celeste Ng, this limited series stars Reese Witherspoon and Kerry Washington as suburban mothers from very different backgrounds who become intertwined in a fiery drama.
-Amy Talkington ’93BC, ’99SOA co-wrote and co-executive produced the show.
+Amy Talkington ’93BC, ’99SOA and Raamla Mohamed ’03CC served as writers and co-executive producers.
 Stream on Hulu.

 The Looming Tower (2018)